kethinov/BubblePainter/README.md

 Then restart your Mac and Bubble Painter should work.

-**It is recommended that you reenable System Integrity Protection afterwards.**
+**It is recommended that you reenable System Integrity Protection after you're done using Bubble Painter.**

 To reenable System Integrity Protection, follow the same steps as above, but enter the following terminal command instead: `csrutil enable`